 Ask the client if they have received any correspondence from Medicare; be sure to make copies of those as well.
 These may be in the form of Explanation of Benefits statements, bills, or letters.

 Most importantly, set your client's expectations.
 As you will see, Medicare does not move quickly in providing information at any step of this process.
 Warning your client at the outset will prevent many anxious calls from your client at the end of your case when they are wondering why they have not gotten their settlement money.

-Step Two: Contact Medicare's Coordination of Benefits Contractor (COBC) RIGHT AWAY
+Step Two: Contact Medicare's Benefits Coordination and Recovery Contractor (BCRC) RIGHT AWAY

 Run, don't walk, to send in your initial notification to Medicare.
-It takes FOREVER to get a response from the black hole that is known as Medicare's Coordination of Benefits Contractor.
-The COBC collects the information for Medicare and opens the file with the Medicare Secondary Payor Recovery Center (MSPRC).
+It takes FOREVER to get a response from the black hole that is known as Medicare's Benefits Coordination and Recovery Contractor.
+The BCRC collects the information for Medicare and opens the file with the Medicare Secondary Payor Recovery Center (MSPRC).

 The information that you need to provide is as follows:

 1. Beneficiary Information: Name, Health Insurance Claim Number (HICN), Gender and Date of Birth, Address and Phone number